By Sirous Panjabi

 "In Volume Four, I repeated a part of Professor Steven Smith's lecture to his students at Yale University and criticised his statements.

 What Professor Smith said about definitions and authorities were the expressions which I have heard many times since the Summer of 1979.
-Professor Smith says: A famous mathematician once said, "Every question must have a correct answer; for every question, one answer."
-Then, Mr. Smith rejects this principle and claims it is not so in philosophy.

 I couldn’t buy scholastic philosophers' reasonings.